Burmese language: Numerals

 Burmese digits are traditionally written using a set of numerals unique to the Mon–Burmese script, although Arabic numerals are also used in informal contexts.
-The cardinal forms of Burmese numerals are primarily inherited from the Proto-Sino-Tibetan language, with cognates with modern-day Sino-Tibetan languages, including the Chinese and Tibetan.
-Numerals beyond 'ten million' are borrowed from Indic languages like Sanskrit or Pali.
-Similarly, the ordinal forms of primary Burmese numerals (i.e., from first to tenth) are borrowed from Pali, the liturgical language of Theravada Buddhism.
+The cardinal forms of Burmese numerals are primarily inherited from the Proto-Sino-Tibetan language, with some larger numbers like "ten million" borrowed from Sanskrit or Pali.
+The ordinal forms of primary Burmese numerals are directly borrowed from Pali.
 Ordinal numbers beyond ten are suffixed မြောက် (lit. 'to raise').

-Burmese numerals follow the nouns they modify, with the exception of round numbers, which precede the nouns they modify.
-Moreover, numerals are subject to several tone sandhi and voicing rules that involve tone changes (low tone → creaky tone) and voicing shifts depending on the pronunciation of surrounding words.
-A more thorough explanation is found on Burmese numerals.
+Burmese numerals follow the nouns they modify, with the exception of round numbers, which precede the nouns they modify and are subject to tone sandhi shifts.

 Romanization and transcription

-There is no official romanization system for Burmese.
-There have been attempts to make one, but none have been successful.
-Replicating Burmese sounds in the Latin script is complicated.
-There is a Pali-based transcription system in existence, MLC Transcription System which was devised by the Myanmar Language Commission (MLC).
-However, it only transcribes sounds in formal Burmese and is based on the Burmese alphabet rather than the phonology.
+Burmese has no official romanization system.
+There have been attempts to make one, but none has succeeded.
+Replicating Burmese sounds in Latin script is complicated.
+The Pali-based transcription system MLC, devised by the Myanmar Language Commission (MLC), transcribes only sounds in formal Burmese and is based on the Burmese alphabet rather than the phonology.

-Several colloquial transcription systems have been proposed, but none is overwhelmingly preferred over others.
+Several colloquial transcription systems have been proposed but none is overwhelmingly preferred.

 Transcription of Burmese is not standardized, as seen in the varying English transcriptions of Burmese names.
 For instance, a Burmese personal name like ဝင်း [wɪ̃́] may be variously romanized as Win, Winn, Wyn, or Wynn, while ခိုင် [kʰã̀ɪ̃] may be romanized as Khaing, Khine, or Khain.

 Computer fonts and standard keyboard layout

-The Burmese alphabet can be entered from a standard QWERTY keyboard and is supported within the Unicode standard, meaning it can be read and written from most modern computers and smartphones.
+The Burmese alphabet can be entered from a standard QWERTY keyboard and is supported by the Unicode standard, meaning it can be read and written on most modern computers and smartphones.